 Esther Yoon-Ji Kang

-Born in South Korea, she grew up in Paraguay and the Washington, D.C., area.
+Esther graduated from Northwestern University and has taught undergraduate and graduate courses at the journalism school.
+Born in South Korea, she grew up in Paraguay and the D.C. area.
 She lives in Chicago with her family.

 Stories by Esther Yoon-Ji Kang